 What kind of anesthesia will I have?

 Blepharoplasty can be performed under general anesthesia or under intravenous sedation that delivers medication through an IV in your arm that makes you drowsy.
-Dr. Kirby will review your specific medical history so that the best choice can be made.
-In most cases eyelid surgery is performed as an outpatient surgery, with plans for you to return home the same day of your surgery.
+Board certified plastic surgeon Dr. Kirby will review your specific medical history so that the best choice can be made.
+In most cases eyelid surgery is performed as outpatient surgery, with plans for you to return home the same day of your surgery.